Using the Capacity Pools view

 Figure 2: Pop-up explanation of Efficiency formula

 Figure 3: Detail window breaking down Usage indicator into CPU, Memory, and Disk

-In Figure 4 you can see easily that the high risk score is caused by a high CPU risk score in two clusters, the first two in the table.
-This immediately narrows down the investigation to these two clusters, and in particular to their CPU related metrics.
+In Figure 4 you can quickly see that the high risk score is caused by a high CPU risk score in two clusters, the first two in the table.
+This immediately narrows down the investigation to these two clusters, and in particular to their CPU-related metrics.

 In the table of Contained Elements, each cluster name is a hyperlink that can be used to drill down to yet another view showing details for that cluster.
 This drill-down could be used to examine any given cluster in detail.
 But in our example, where there is more than one cluster with a high risk score, there is yet another, more focused avenue available within the Detail view that makes sense to pursue.
 At the bottom is a link to “Risk details”, which leads to a risk details page (Figure 5 below).

 Figure 5: Risk details for all clusters in a Capacity Pool

 The risk details page above shows the components of the risk indicator for each cluster, down to the individual metric-based indicators (CPU pressure index, days to saturation) for the cluster that contribute to it.
 We can see that the same two clusters that have the high risk scores, are showing two metrics as high risk:

 - CPU Days to Saturation shows as Saturated.
 The CPU Days to Saturation is not a raw metric, but a calculation over the past 30 days, which uses a linear trend to find how long in the future it will be before a given resource breaches a preset threshold.
 In our case, these two clusters are showing the threshold is already saturated.